aleshaleksey/fansys23/07-magic-and-spellcasting.md

 ___
 #### Learning spells through independent study or from a mentor

-The base time to learn a spell through personal research is 108 days per MP dice cost of a spell (for global spells this is the "per day" cost).
+The base time to learn a spell through personal research is 108 days per MP dice cost of a spell.
 A character with access to suitable environment and resources may use academics to reduce the time (see ["Academics"](05-skills.md#academics)).
-The rate per MP dice become (108 - ["academics" roll]) to a minimum of 64 days per MP dice.
+The rate per MP die becomes (108 - ["academics" roll]) to a minimum of 64 days per MP dice.
 For higher level spells, independent research is incredibly time consuming, and a sage might have spent a lifetime to uncover a single new global spell.

 The more common way to learn spells is to learn from an entity that already has the spell, a mentor so to speak.
 If you are learning from a mentor, the process is a lot faster, as you are transferring skills and knowledge that already exists, as opposed to unearthing new spells.
 For "domain" spells the base rate is 108 hours per MP die cost of a spell.
 For "methodic" spells the base rate is 64 hours per MP die.
 This time can be reduced with a "academics" roll from the "apprentice" and a "knowledge:arcana" roll from the mentor.
 The final time cost per MP dice cost is [base rate - ["academics" roll] - ["arcana" roll]].
-Regardless of the result, this cost cannot be reduced to lower than 20 hours (aka 2 days) per MP dice cost for "domain" magic, or 10 hours (aka 1 day) per 2 MP dice cost for "methodic" magic.
+Regardless of the result, this cost cannot be reduced to lower than 30 hours (aka 3 days) per MP dice cost for "domain" magic, or 10 hours (aka 1 day) per MP die cost for "methodic" magic.

 ___
 #### Spell transfer